Exhibiting Skills: Exhibition Development for Informal Educators

 - freely sharing your exhibit ideas with other participants and the professional community.

-Kitty Connolly, Manager of Strategic Initiatives, Huntington Botanical Gardens, began her museum career in 1995 developing online exhibitions at the Smithsonian Institution.
-She is an award-winning exhibit developer who is experienced in presenting on the process of exhibition development.
-She has published on public interpretation, most notably in the textbook Public Garden Management.
+Kitty Connolly, Botanical Interpretation Manager, Huntington Botanical Gardens, began her museum career in 1995 developing online exhibitions at the Smithsonian Institution.
+She is an award-winning exhibit developer who is experienced in presenting on the process of exhibition development and has published on public interpretation, most notably in the textbook Public Garden Management.

-Rachel Vourlas, Botanical Education Manager, Huntington Botanical Gardens, has extensive training and experience in delivering research-based professional development for informal educators, in the operation of interactive botanical exhibits and related staff and volunteer management, and in leading workshops on these practices for professional audiences.
+Rachel Vourlas Schacht, Library Education Manager, Huntington Botanical Gardens, has extensive training and experience in delivering research-based professional development for informal educators, in the operation of interactive botanical exhibits and related staff and volunteer management, and in leading workshops on these practices for professional audiences.

 Beverly Serrell, Principal, Serrell and Associates, is a nationally recognized expert in interpretive planning with extensive experience and influential publications.
 For more than 30 years, Serrell has consulted with museums on exhibition planning and development, label writing, and evaluation.
 Her interests are in natural history, living collections, cultural history, art, and science museums and their audiences.